AVI8R13/bot/README.md

 1. Create a Discord Bot Application:

-   - Go to the [Discord Developer Portal](https://discord.com/developers/applications) and log in.
+   - Go to the [Discord Developer Portal](https://discord.com/developers/applications) and log in or create an account if you don't have one already.
    - Click on "New Application" to create a new application.
+Make sure to give it an appropriate name.
    - Go to the "Bot" tab on the left sidebar and click "Add Bot" to create a bot user.
    - Go to the "OAuth2" tab on the left sidebar and click "URL Generator".